RoelofSetsFire/data-processing-1/30 Homework/30 Scraping/20 Homework.md

+# Scraping

 In this assignment you will learn to use the Document Object Model (DOM) using Python via the Pattern library, in a few weeks you will also access the DOM from Javascript.
 For the programming excercises in this homework, we provide both some scaffolding and automated tests that are also used when grading the homework.

 * The Python module that you will need to complete for the first programming
   exercise: [exercise.py]